TagRanger®

 SAVE - Saves the changes but doesn't commit them to the Tag.
 In the Devices Tab the symbol Edited will be shown

-COMMIT - This will save the changes and upload them to the Device as soon as it is next connected (immediately if the device is already connected).
+SEND - This will save the changes and upload them to the Device as soon as it is next connected (immediately if the device is already connected).
 In the Devices Tab the symbol Upload will be shown

 Deploy a Tag